Posted on

 Revealed – all the images from Being in Nature on a single page !
 A wall of natural colour

-images of wildlife from being in nature book
+images of wildlife from being in nature book, References for nature connection

 I put together a collage of all the images from ‘Being in Nature’ on a single page.
 It really creates an impressive wall of colour and nature!